✅ [UK] Signup+ integration checklist

 Once you’ve created your payment, your user needs to authorise the payment with their bank.
 The payment authorisation flow differs depending on how you configured the payment to be authorised.

 There are a variety of ways you can integrate an authorisation user interface.
-We strongly recommend that you use one of TrueLayer’s Web UIs: the hosted payment page (HPP), embedded payment page (EPP) or Web SDK.
-To improve the experience for mobile users, you can use our mobile SDKs for iOS, Android, and React Native.
-Alternatively, you can directly integrate with the Payments API and develop your own interface.
+We strongly recommend that you use one of TrueLayer’s Web UIs: the hosted payment page (HPP) or embedded payment page (EPP).

 Most of the time, payments settle instantly.
 Rarely, though, the payment remains in a pending state for up to two minutes.